sroccaserra/simple-db-test/README.md

 No optimisation was made, please use it as a learning tool.

-It uses MySQL, but you can easily imagine how to use SQLAlchemy instead for instance.
+It uses MySQL, but you can easily imagine how to use [SQLAlchemy][s] instead for instance.

 ## Use